pieroproietti/penguins-eggs/README.md

 ### Install eggs
- There are multiple methods available, lately I prefer `get-eggs` way, valid for Arch, Debian, Devuan, Manjaro, Ubuntu and derivatives.:
+ There are multiple methods available, lately I prefer `get-eggs` way, working for all the supported distros: Arch, Debian, Devuan, Manjaro, Ubuntu and derivatives.:

  ```
  git clone https://github.com/pieroproietti/get-eggs
  cd get-eggs
  sudo ./get-eggs.sh
  ```

 `get-eggs` on Debian families add automatically the `penguins-eggs-ppa` repository and, when need, add `nodesource` repository.
-On Arch, get-eggs add `chaotic-aur`.
+On Arch, `chaotic-aur` repo will be added.

-This let to install, update `penguins-eggs` like a native package.
+This let to install, update, remove `penguins-eggs` like a native package.

-But if you don't want to add repos to your system, it's also possible to manually install penguins-eggs without touch repos.

-#### Download the package and install it with dpkg
+#### Debian families: download the package and install it with dpkg

  To install Eggs, the simplest method is to download the package from the project's SourceForge page  [package eggs](https://sourceforge.net/projects/penguins-eggs/files/DEBS/) and install it on your system.
 You can find the Eggs package on the SourceForge page here.
 After downloading the appropriate package based on your system's architecture, you can proceed with the installation.
 If you are using an amd64 system, run the following command in the terminal: